prograd-labs/java-oops-lab/practice-labs/encapsulation/reading-material/encapsulation.md

 </details>

 The advantage of the above approach is that, now you can add constraints to your methods, in such a way that ensures that you are not giving any invalid value to any field.
-So, now try giving a negative value to the age field, and try handling this situation.
+So, now try handling the case where you provide a  negative value to the age and salary field.

+***NOTE: Handle using Exceptions ~ and return a message as "Invalid Age" and "Invalid Salary", if the values are negative.***